 - 2.25 Local Authorities now take responsibility for public health in their local communities.
 When doing so, it is important to understand the specific local health priorities in order to reduce health inequalities.
-Adur & Worthing Councils' Public Health Strategy 2018 - 2021 'Start Well, Live Well, Age Well' (2018) explains that there are significant health challenges and inequalities within the borough including: higher than average levels of obesity and alcohol misuse; low rates of physical activity; isolated older people and loneliness of all ages; early deaths from cancers; and high incidence of mental health issues amongst young people. - The Public Health Strategy identifies five priorities for action which also contribute 2 26 to the ambitions shared by the West Sussex Joint Health and Well-being Strategy (2019-2024) and the Well-being and Resilience Framework.
-These priorities are informed by evidence set out within the West Sussex Joint Strategic Needs Assessment.
+Adur & Worthing Councils' Public Health Strategy 2018 - 2021 'Start Well, Live Well, Age Well' (2018) explains that there are significant health challenges and inequalities within the borough including: higher than average levels of obesity and alcohol misuse; low rates of physical activity; isolated older people and loneliness of all ages; early deaths from cancers; and high incidence of mental health issues amongst young people. - The Public Health Strategy identifies specific health challenges present in 2 26 Worthing.
+Five priorities for action have been devised where the Councils are likely to make significant impact creating the conditions to change lives of individuals and communities.
+These priorities are informed by evidence set out within the West Sussex Joint Strategic Needs Assessment and thus have been cascaded into Policy SP3.